moby/moby/libnetwork/docs/macvlan.md

 **Vlan ID 60**

 In the second network, tagged and isolated by the Docker host, `eth0.60` is the parent interface tagged with vlan id `60` specified with `-o parent=eth0.60`.
 The `macvlan_mode=` defaults to `macvlan_mode=bridge`.
-It can also be explicitly set with the same result as shown in the next example.
+It can also be explicitly set with the same result, as shown in the next example.

 ```
 # now add networks and hosts as you would normally by attaching to the master (sub)interface that is tagged.